fastforwardlabs/summarize./README.md

 # **Summarize.**
 A revamping of the Cloudera Fast Forward Labs Brief application showcasing updated methodology for extractive and abstractive text summarization.

 The primary output of this repository is the **Summarize.** application, a prototype user interface for automatic text summarization.
-It includes the ability to apply both abstractive and extractive summarization models on various types of documents, including Wikipedia articles, news articles, and fiction book chapters.
+It includes the ability to apply both abstractive and extractive summarization models on various types of documents, from excerpts of Wikipedia to news articles.
+Users can also input their own text to summarize.

 ![](images/summarize_full_screengrab.png)